“What’s the fastest way to get better with women?”

 Knowledge refers to learning better strategies.
 Better strategies will get you better results.
 The best strategies will get you the best results.

 You can waste a lot of time mastering bad strategies, and they’ll get you mediocre to horrible results.
 This seems obvious, but it’s not.
 If you’re not where you want to be, you’ve probably mastered some bad strategies.
-I talk about how to change this in our Friday lectures.
+I talk about how to change this in our online intro classes.

 Consistent practice means putting in the effort.
 Anything in life that’s worth learning takes persistence.
 If you want to learn a musical instrument, it takes constant practice.
 If you want to learn a language, it takes constant practice.
 If you want to learn to draw, paint, or dance or to do advanced calculus, or write computer programs, all take constant practice.
 Social skills and dating are no different.

-People often think that they can buy books, videos and attend seminars, and that they’ll get better through osmosis.
+People often think that they can buy books and videos and attend seminars, and that they’ll get better through osmosis.
 It might make them feel better, but it’s the equivalent to buying a gym membership and staring at the weights.
 No pain, no gain.

 For the men out there, this means that if you want to get better at approaching women, you actually have to approach women to improve.

 When you’re struggling with something new, having a bunch of people around who are making it harder is stupid.
 By surrounding yourself with like-minded individuals, you’ll be able to share ideas, motivate each other, and grow faster.
-I’m sure there will be more than a few people like this at the Friday lectures, but I will teach you to filter through them and surround yourself with more.
+I’m sure there will be more than a few people like this at the Wednesday intro workshop, but I will teach you to filter through them and surround yourself with more.